BrendonONeill/Gamer-Data/README.md

 ## Working on

 - Adding more a11y functionality.
 - Cleaning up error handling.
+- Clean up li accessibility and logout button.

 ## Bugs
 - Need to update error handling.